 - How to prevent your Ring cameras from being hacked

 Again, I can’t stress the importance of two-factor authentication enough — it’ll protect you in the long run.
 But there are other areas to consider to protect you even more.
-The Wyze Cam V2 continues to be one of the more attractive, well-rounded cameras on our scorecard.
-In addition to two-factor authentication, if features custom detection zones, local storage, and the ability to disable the camera completely through an app.
-All of that in a $20 package!
+The Wyze Cam V3 is one of the more attractive, well-rounded cameras on our scorecard.
+In addition to two-factor authentication, it features custom detection zones, local storage, and the ability to disable the camera completely through an app.
+All of that in a $35 package!